-Ambient measurements of OH radicals
+Ambient measurements of atmospheric radicals

 The hydroxyl radical (OH) plays a central role in the chemistry of the atmosphere.
 Reactions with OH are the primary removal process for many trace gases important to local and regional air quality and global climate change, such as carbon monoxide, methane, and the alternative chlorofluorocarbons.
 Because of its high reactivity, ambient concentrations of OH in the troposphere are extremely small (less than 1 pptv) and its chemical lifetime is very short (less than 1 second).
 As a result, ambient concentrations of OH are difficult to measure accurately.